alinanjum1999/handwriting-detection/README.md

 Acknowledgements
 The MNIST dataset for handwritten digits.
-TensorFlow and Keras libraries for building and training the model.
+TensorFlow and Keras libraries for building and training the model.<br/>
 Contact
 For any questions or issues, please contact alinanjum1999@gmail.com or open an issue here.